scottohara/rubocop-config-oharagroup/README.md

 # ------------------------------------------------------------
 ```

-## Upgrading to new rubocop versions:
+## Upgrading to new rubocop versions

 1. Update the `spec.version` in `rubocop-config-oharagroup.gemspec`
 2. Test the new gem version in a sibling Ruby project by appending `, path: '../rubocop-config-oharagroup'` to the entry in the projects' `Gemfile`